Connect with us

 How can you tell if you have Rosacea?

-Rosacea is normally diagnosed by a Dr (dermatologist) as it is a clinical condition.
-The symptoms that are most commonly associated with rosacea are being very prone to flushing, developing small broken veins in the areas you flush, and the skin can also feel tingly, itchy and uncomfortable, some people will also see spots coming up in the area, these can be small rash-like bumps or bigger more solid painful lumps which don’t seem to have anything in them.
+Rosacea is normally diagnosed by a doctor (dermatologist) as a clinical condition.
+The symptoms most commonly associated with rosacea are being very prone to flushing, developing small broken veins in the areas you flush, and the skin feeling tingly, itchy and uncomfortable.
+Some people will also see spots coming up in the area, these can be small rash-like bumps or bigger more solid painful lumps which don’t seem to have anything in them.

-When you have had rosacea for many years, you will start to notice the flushing becomes more prominent (stays for longer), and all the other symptoms become more evident as well.
-It is most common on the nose and cheeks but can be on any area of the face.
-Ladies who have lighter skin tones and are 35-65 seem to be the most susceptible.
-However, it can affect anyone.
+When you have had rosacea for many years, you will notice the flushing becoming more prominent (stays for longer), and all the other symptoms become more evident.
+It is most common on the nose and cheeks but can be on any face area.
+Ladies with lighter skin tones aged 35-65 seem to be the most susceptible.
+However, it can affect anyone. ” – Debbie Thomas, Rosacea Q&A.

 Advertisement.
 Scroll to continue reading.